cchangelabs/openepd/README.md

 codes, UN m49 codification, and special regions.
 To update the enums, first update any of these sources, then use `make codegen`.
 See 'tools/openepd/codegen' for details.

+## Development

+Windows is not supported for development.
+You can use WSL2 with Ubuntu 20.04 or higher.
+Instructions are the same as for regular GNU/Linux installation.

 # Credits

 This library has been written and maintained by [C-Change Labs](https://c-change-labs.com/).